sarehsoltani/Academic-Website/content/authors/admin/_index.md

 I am also a Research Assistant in IoT Research Center of AUT <br>
 My research interests broadly focus on Internet of things, Computer Networks, Cloud Computing, Wireless Networks and Machine Learning.<br>
 I also had the opportunity to be a Teaching Assistant to some of our department's greatest professors on the courses that I was very interested in.<br>
-I was born in Feb 1996.
 I passed high school and junior high school at NODET (National Organization for Development of Exceptional Talents).